Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ---
 # Install Azure Active Directory PowerShell for Graph

 You can use the Azure Active Directory PowerShell module version for Graph for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
-The cmdlets listed here are different from the MSOnline cmdlets which are part of Azure Active Directory Version 1.0.
+The cmdlets listed here are different from the MSOnline cmdlets which are part of Azure Active Directory PowerShell version 1.0.

 The Azure AD PowerShell for Graph module has two versions: a Public Preview version and a General Availability (GA) version.
 It is not recommended to use the Public Preview version for production scenarios.